gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-less-code-more-fun.md

 Feel free to use this style in your own code.
 The functions `webglUtils.createProgramInfo`, `webglUtils.createVAOAndSetAttributes`, `webglUtils.createBufferInfoFromArrays`, and `webglUtils.setUniforms` are included in the [`webgl-utils.js`](https://github.com/greggman/webgl-fundamentals/blob/master/webgl/resources/webgl-utils.js) file used by all the samples.
-If you want something slightly more organized check out [TWGL.js](http://twgljs.org).
+If you want something slightly more organized check out [TWGL.js](http://twgljs.org) which is what I actually use.

 Next up, [drawing multiple things](webgl-drawing-multiple-things.html).